An almost-frost...

 The Nasturtiums are hanging on, grimly, but many of the big Gunnera leaves are browning off.
 I've done my first symbolic almost-frost Gunnera leaf trim - the clutch growing by the car bridge.
 It's wobbly work, though, and the water rushing beneath looks jolly cold.

 I don't mind the blue-greys of winter.
-The green and red Phormiums will still shine for me, and (hopefully) there'll be only the fainest touches of white.
+The green and red Phormiums will still shine for me, and (hopefully) there'll be only the faintest touches of white.
 Please, dear, kind winter, no snow!
 And there's nothing bluer than a blue winter sky.
 But I'm getting ahead of myself (long distance running and camping out in Siberia at -60 degrees has charged up my winter imagination).
 The flame colours of autumn are still there.
 And the Nasturtiums are still flowering - only just!

 The most beautiful colour.